AndiDog/thesis-code/Sample application/README.rst

 Note: For RhoSimulator, there is an option to automatically reload code.
 This can be useful, although it is not reliable.
 It reloads Ruby code (and also ERB templates) at each request.

+For iOS, device/IPA deployment requires an Xcode project, see `the building documentation <http://docs.rhomobile.com/rhodes/build>`.

 Documentation
 ~~~~~~~~~~~~~